-A full inventory count is a tradition at most businesses, but that doesn't mean it has to be hard.
-Thrive has tools to suit every business and make sure your counts are entered accurately!
+A complete inventory count is a tradition at most businesses, but it can be easy.
+Thrive has tools to suit every business and ensure your counts are entered accurately!

 First, we strongly recommend you check out our blog post with best practices for inventory counts:

-Next, here are our four tools to assist in performing an inventory count.
-Keep in mind, you might be using a combination of these tools depending on what works best for you and your team.
+Next, here are our four tools to perform an inventory count.
+Remember that you might use a combination of these tools depending on what works best for you and your team.

 Perform a Stocktake (or multiple ones):

 Conducting the count: Products can be added to the Stocktake manually or scanned in (for Professional users and above).

 Scan products with your mobile device:

-Conducting the count: Simply sign into the app and make sure you are in "Reconciliation mode."
+Conducting the count: Sign into the app and make sure you are in "Reconciliation mode."
 In this mode, counts entered will overwrite quantities of the product once you hit "Save."

 Entering the count: Once you hit "Save" in the Scan app, the quantity of the product will be updated immediately.

 Reporting: Products that are reconciled will show up in the "Added" and "Removed" columns of the Inventory Change Report.

-The Spreadsheet Bulk Upload (watch a quick video here 🎥) is great for making bulk updates/edits/reconciliations on your products.
+The Spreadsheet Bulk Upload (watch a quick video here 🎥) is excellent for making bulk updates/edits/reconciliations on your products.

 NOTE: This feature is only available with Standard Plans and above.
 Click here for more information on our current plans.

 Conducting the count: Generate the Edit or Reconcile Inventory Quantities OR Edit Variants.
-From there, you can either print off a hard copy to update, or you can make updates directly to the spreadsheet.
+From there, you can either print off a hard copy to update or make updates directly to the spreadsheet.

 Reconciliation Worksheets are great for manual physical inventory counts.
 This option provides you with a printable worksheet to perform your counts on.
-When the count is complete, you can enter the changes via a Stocktake or via Spreadsheet Bulk Upload.
+When the count is complete, you can enter the discrepancies via a Stocktake or Spreadsheet Bulk Upload.